nxskok/pasias/docs/05-two-sample-inference.md

 difference between them is that people in Sect A only eat vegetables from below the ground, and Sect B only eats vegetables from above the ground.
 The height and weight of the boys
-\marginnote{This was not sexism, but a recognition that boys and girls will be of different heights for reasons unrelated to diet.
-Doing it this way makes the analysis simpler.} are measured at regular intervals.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">This was not sexism, but a recognition that boys and girls will be of different heights for reasons unrelated to diet.
+Doing it this way makes the analysis simpler.</span> are measured at regular
+intervals.
 The data in [link](http://www.utsc.utoronto.ca/~butler/d29/kids-diet.txt) are the heights of the boys at age 12.